chuvalab/sc_analysis_workshop/topics.md

   9. calculate the DEGs between cluster 3 and cluster 12
   10. take the top degs and check how speciif they are for cluster 3

-* Working on LUMC High Performance Computer (Shark)
+* Working with LUMC High Performance Computer (Shark)
 * Other topics of interest? 😃